Joan E. Taylor: Early life and education

 Joan Elizabeth Taylor was born in Horsell, Surrey, England, on 13 September 1958.
 Her ancestry is English and Danish.
 In 1967, her family emigrated to New Zealand, where she grew up, attending school in Newlands and Lower Hutt.

-After a BA degree at Auckland University, New Zealand.
-Joan completed a three-year postgraduate degree in Divinity at the University of Otago, and then went to the British School of Archaeology in Jerusalem (Kenyon Institute) as Annual Scholar in 1986.
+After a BA degree at Auckland University, New Zealand, she completed a three-year postgraduate degree in Divinity at the University of Otago, and then went to the British School of Archaeology in Jerusalem (Kenyon Institute) as Annual Scholar in 1986.
 She undertook a PhD in early Christian archaeology and Jewish-Christianity at New College, Edinburgh University, as a Commonwealth Scholar.

 Career

 In 1990, she accompanied her husband, human rights expert Paul Hunt, to Geneva and then to Gambia, returning to Aotearoa New Zealand in 1992.
 She was lecturer, subsequently senior lecturer, at the University of Waikato, in the departments of both Religious Studies and History.
 In 1995 she won an Irene Levi-Sala prize in archaeology for the book version of her PhD thesis, Christians and the Holy Places (Oxford: Clarendon, 1993, rev. 2003).
 In 1996-7 she was Visiting Lecturer and Research Associate in Women's Studies in New Testament at Harvard Divinity School, a position she held in association with a Fulbright Award.
-She joined the staff of King's College London, Department of Theology and Religious Studies, in 2009, and in 2012 became Professor of Christian Origins and Second Temple Judaism., retiring at the end of 2024 to become Emerita.
+She joined the staff of King's College London, Department of Theology and Religious Studies, in 2009, and in 2012 became Professor of Christian Origins and Second Temple Judaism, retiring at the end of 2024 to become Emerita.
 She is also (from 2022) Honorary Professor at the Centre of Religion and Critical Enquiry, Australian Catholic University in Melbourne.